SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

-Modern day, free market economys dominate
+Modern day, free market economys dominate -- free market won

 In {the time period}, mercantalism and resan detant dominated.

 Why was this the case?

+Mercantalism, the fundemental